vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 The APCH field should include `EXP INST APCH` when:
   - the ceiling is at or below `A029`; or
   - visibility is less than 5000m

+### Helicopter Area
+The ATIS must indicate the current active helicopter area, refer to [Helicopter Areas](#areas).

+!!! example
+    OPR INFO: RWY 04, 22, AND TWY C AND D UAVBL. **HELICOPTER AREA A ACTIVE**

 ## Coordination